 The solution?
 Unpick the collar and wash it separately.
 Detachable collars and cuffs were late 19th and early 20th century labour-saving devices and, because they were interchangeable, styles and variety multiplied – from your Eton collar to the imposing Beaufort – the choice was yours.

 The late 19th century also saw the invention of the first plastics.
 One of them – celluloid, as well as proving ideal for making camera film, spectacle frames, combs and other knick knacks, also proved an ideal stiffening material for the collars of the day, which could be a choking four inches wide.

-The other issue with celluloid is that it’s extremely flammable and doesn’t mix well with cigar and pipe embers which could cause it to go up in flames.
+The other issue with celluloid is that it’s extremely flammable and doesn’t mix well with cigar and pipe embers.
 Happily, as the 19th century faded into the 20th, softer collars came into fashion and, with the advent of the washing machine, the detachable collar was no more.

 Which brings us to the present day when our collars are the best they’ve ever been – modern, comfortable and tasteful, but retaining a nod to the past.
 Take your button down Oxford shirt – that collar was invented by polo players who, tired of their collars flapping in the wind, decided to button them down.

 Ever wondered why button-down is such a preppy look?
 In the aftermath of the Second World War, large numbers of demobilised American G.I.s hit the university campuses.
 They brought with them their grown up clothes and army penchant for smartness, and they mixed with dressed down students.
 The combination of the two – smart casual.

 Your casual polo shirt?
 Despite its horsey associations, it was tennis ace, Jean René Lacoste who came up with the popular soft-collared polo tops we know and love today.
 Fed up with the stiff sportswear of his day, he designed the Lacoste shirt for the 1926 US Open tennis tournament.